RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # FAQ

-## Do I need to Rebuild Images?
+## When do I need to Rebuild Images?

-No, you only need to Rebuild Images if a new version of Diffusion Toolkit comes out with support for metadata that exists in your existing images.
+You only need to Rebuild Images if a new version of Diffusion Toolkit comes out with support for metadata that exists in your existing images.

-## Can I move my files to a different folder?
+## Can I move my images to a different folder?

-I you want to move your files to a different folder, but still within a Diffusion folder, you should use the right-click menu > Move command.
-This allows Diffusion Toolkit to handle the movement, and know to keep all the metadata intact while moving.
+I you want to move your images to a different folder, but still within a Diffusion folder, you should use the **right-click > Move** command.
+This allows Diffusion Toolkit to handle the moving of images, and know to keep all the Diffusion Toolkit metadata (Favorites, Rating, NSFW) intact while moving.

-If you use Explorer or some other application to move the files,

-, but still under the Diffusion folders, when you Rescan Folders or Rebuild Images Diffusion Toolkit will detect that the images have been removed, and will detect new files added.
+If you use Explorer or some other application to move the files, but still under the Diffusion folders, when you Rescan Folders or Rebuild Images Diffusion Toolkit will detect that the images have been removed, then will detect new files added.
 You will lose any Favorites, Ratings or other Toolkit-specific information.

 ## Where are my settings and database stored?